sagemath/trac_to_gh/Issue 3231.md

 # Issue 3231: Use the randgen framework to set the seeds for controlled Magma, Singular, etc. sessions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3231

 Original creator: malb